 South Bay Unitarian Fellowship History

 It was Chuck Lee, Dan Wallace and Erv Walrapenstein who were instrumental in placing an ad in the local paper seeking "religious liberals to form a Unitarian Fellowship".
 Dan and Erv may have been involved with PUC, and Chuck and Francie Block attended a few services there.
-But we missed the camaraderie of the Solana Beach fellowship so much that Francie Block is sure that is why Chuck was instrumental in getting together with Dan and Erv.
+But they missed the camaraderie of the Solana Beach fellowship so much that Francie Block is sure that is why Chuck was instrumental in getting together with Dan and Erv.

 The following 22 individuals, present when the original bylaws were adopted on November 20, 1966, were designated at that time as Charter Members: Janiece Carrico, Liz and Ken Ellenberger, Bob Fultan, Elinore and Len Gale, Francie and Chuck Lee, Marie and Bob Mattinsky, Beverly and Gene Martin, Dix Robbi, Dolores and Ted Roberts, John Rudolph, Phyllis Salinger, Dan Wallace, Francie and Erv Wahlrapenstein, Claire and Sam Waterman.